 - Chef Jenn, why mayo AND sour cream?
 You may not know this, but I’m not a fan of mayo.
 I think that mayo-based salads end up being too sweet, too oily, and too…well….mayonnaisey.
 Cutting the mayo with the sour cream adds loads of creaminess, a touch of acidity, and a bit of tanginess that goes so well in this dish.

 Don’t like raisins?
-Here are some other tasty ways to jazz up this salad with curry.
+Here are some other tasty ways to jazz up this chicken salad.

 - Try curry chicken salad with apples and cranberries